nathimel/nathimel.github.io/_pages/about.md

 To this end, some of the questions I’m interested in include:

 * What cognitive and cultural pressures shape human languages?
-* Can these pressures help us guide artificial agents towards optimal and safe communication?
+* Can understanding them help us guide artificial agents towards optimal communicative behavior?
-* How do the dynamics of information processing shape scientific inquiry?
+* How do various information processing mechanisms constrain scientific inquiry?
-* Can we harness these facts to build technology that helps people do research efficiently?
+* Can we harness these facts to build technology that helps people to do research efficiently?

 Below is my CV.